-Unless you receive a notice from CAIG that you are an affiant, participation in the claims process will be the only way to request a payment for SPOT from the settlement.
-Those eligible will have an opportunity to answer a short series of questions to establish entitlement.
-The claims process will begin March 30, 2016.
+Unless you receive a notice from CAIG that you are an affiant, participation in the claims process was the only way to request a payment for SPOT from the settlement.
+Those eligible had an opportunity to answer a short series of questions to establish entitlement.
+The claims process has been completed.

-Again, if you wish to make any claim for uncompensated overtime (SPOT), you MUST participate in the claims process unless you have been notified in writing by CAIG that you previously provided an affidavit which is being relied upon.
+Again, if you wanted to make any claim for uncompensated overtime (SPOT), you MUST have participated in the claims process unless you have been notified in writing by CAIG that you previously provided an affidavit which was relied upon.

-If you are eligible to submit a SPOT claim, you must select the approximate amount of hours when you worked uncompensated overtime while you were a bargaining unit employee in an eligible position.
-By signing the completed form you are confirming that the information you have provided is true and accurate to the best of your knowledge.
+If you were eligible to submit a SPOT claim, you must have selected the approximate amount of hours when you worked uncompensated overtime while you were a bargaining unit employee in an eligible position.
+By signing the completed form you confirmed that the information you have provided is true and accurate to the best of your knowledge.
 Providing false information may be subject to the penalties of perjury.

 I previously provided an affidavit to the law firm.
 What else do I need to do?

-Your cooperation in having previously provided this critical information is much appreciated.
-That data will be processed as described above.
-You will be contacted when the payment claims process begins, starting March 30, 2016.
+Your cooperation in having previously provided this critical information was much appreciated.
+That data was processed as described above.
+You should have been contacted when the payment claims process began.

 I would like to provide the law firm with information about overtime I have worked.
 Is it too late?

 The law firm is no longer collecting information from employees.
-All eligible employees will be contacted in conjunction with the claims process.
-If you feel you are qualified, you may make a claim on the claims website beginning on March 30th.
+All eligible employees were contacted in conjunction with the claims process.

 What documentation do I need to provide at this time?